 On 13th September 1987, two men entered a partially demolished cancer treatment hospital in the city of Goiânia to search for items with scrap value.
 After disassembling an abandoned teletherapy unit, they promptly removed some of the assembly components for further dismantling work at home, eventually recovering a strange capsule 'treasure' from inside the equipment's protective rotating head.
 Fighting back the onset of a sudden illness, one of the men eventually succeeded in puncturing through the capsule cover with a screwdriver, revealing a fascinating deep blue glow emanating from the material within.
 This was, thereafter, scooped out for further investigation, before several pieces were sold to a local scrapyard.
 The new owner, perhaps thinking the source to be supernatural or valuable in nature, moved the vessel into his own home and, over the next three days, invited his friends and family to witness the strange glowing substance.
 Accounts detail that this dust was then distributed to 22 family members; some of whom sprinkled it across local homes and used it to draw sparkling imagery across their skin.
 The allure, aroused by this miraculously shiny blue substance, would later be described as a maladapted ‘evolutionary trap’ in a report by the International Atomic Energy Agency; a fatal attraction that significantly affected the unfolding crisis.

 The tragic events that followed would become infamously known as the Goiânia accident.
-The ‘orphaned’ radiological source (in this case, 93g of Cesium-137) contaminated a large, uneven swatch of the neighbourhood and residents with an invisible, odorless, and tasteless substance (essentially, undetectable to human senses), eventually causing the deaths of two close family members, and another two scrapyard employees through continuous exposure, in addition to the recurrent exposures of another 249 people in the community to significant doses of radiation that necessitated medical treatments.
+The ‘orphaned’ radiological source (in this case, 93g of Cesium-137) contaminated a large, uneven swatch of the neighbourhood and residents with an invisible, odourless, and tasteless substance (essentially, undetectable to human senses), eventually causing the deaths of two close family members, and another two scrapyard employees through continuous exposure, in addition to the recurrent exposures of another 249 people in the community to significant doses of radiation that necessitated medical treatments.
 Moreover, the discovery of this contamination gave rise to a shockwave of fear and anxiety across the local communities, totalling in about 112,000 people requesting medical checks, the demolition of all affected structures, quarantining and disposal of household artefacts, protests against the burial of radioactive remains in the local cemetery (in lead-lined coffins), and the complete removal of topsoil from several sites, in addition to the psychological trauma and economic costs associated with investigating and cleaning up the area.
 This was only one year after Chernobyl, but caused by less than a handful of crystallised salts, physically spread around houses, neighbourhoods, transport networks, and other medical facilities by the unsuspecting Goiânia residents.
-Today, six unremarkable mounds containing 3,500 cubic metres of dumped Cs-137 contaminated material in Parque Estadual Telma Ortegal are all that physically remain of the 1987 accident – a “cesium bomb” as described by the former owners of the teletherapy unit, which city authorities had, in fact, known about 4 months prior to the event.
+Today, six unremarkable mounds containing 3,500 cubic metres of dumped Cs-137 contaminated material in Parque Estadual Telma Ortegal are all that physically remain of the 1987 accident – a “cesium bomb” as described by the former owners of the teletherapy unit, which city authorities had, in fact, known about 4 months prior to the crisis.

 The remarkable story of the Goiânia accident, and several eerily similar incidents varingly documented by the IAEA in Istanbul (1998), Henan (1999), Samut Prakarn (2000), Liya/ Lia (2002), Kola Harbour (2003), and Mayapuri (2010), draws into sharp relief the obvious dangers associated with inadvertent human intrusions upon radiological waste deposits, and the security and safe management of hazardous substances after they have fulfilled a utilitarian function – in addition to lessons in the worst-case scenarios of ‘radiophobia’ from unfolding events in the absence of any reliable safety standards, risk analysis strategies, proper technical equipment, and knowledge or expert opinion.
 If anything, these stories simply highlight how history seemingly repeats itself in cases of careless disposal, and unwitting rediscovery, of hazardous orphaned materials, often resulting in radiological injuries or fatalities.
 A brief historical overview of other related radiological contamination events, in addition to the unsettling truths of weapons mishaps, reveal that Goiânia was not an isolated event within our cultural history of interactions with radiological materials.
 Yet, as with many of these legacies, the events should have been preventable through responsible risk mitigation efforts, and foresight in establishing adequate disposal protocols.
 Rare mishaps will always occur, but risk is significantly increased in the face of short-term negligence.